 Paul came into situations where he didn’t know what to do and even where there seemed to be no escape.
 But He knew he was never without God’s help.
 His earthly reasoning didn’t have the answers.
 But Paul wasn’t just a mind and body.
 Paul had Christ living in his born-again spirit, and he drew on the power of the Holy Spirit from within.
 He had the treasure of God’s grace living in him, and he drew from that treasure by faith.
 This kept him from despair and discouragement.
 Our problems or even our lack of problems should never determine how we feel.
-We can draw from the treasure of Christ within us—the power of the Holy Spirit—to overcome every situation (Romans 8:37, 1 Corinthians 15:57).
+We can draw from the treasure of Christ within us—the power of the Holy Spirit—to overcome every situation and to know what the Holy Spirit asks of us (Romans 8:37, 1 Corinthians 15:57).

-It is only when we die to self that Christ can manifest His life in us.
+It is only when we die to ourselves that Christ can manifest His life in us.
 God doesn’t give us problems to prove that we are His.
 Satan is the one who afflicts and attempts to steal God’s truth from our hearts (John 10:10).
 Godly believers are constantly persecuted because of their stand for Christ.
-When we lean on Christ, we experience the life of Christ and His power in our lives.
+When we draw on the truth of who we are in Christ, we experience His life and His power in our lives.

 Paul endured his afflictions for the sake of others.
 He denied himself so that others could receive the grace of Jesus.
 Throughout his ministry, many made Christ the Lord of their lives.
 And this was enough reward for Paul.
 In dying to self his inner man was being renewed every day.
 When we allow our inner man to be transformed by the truth of who we are in Christ, we conform to God’s image of us (Romans 12:2).